grpc/proposal/README.md

 implementation.
 At which point, the review process as described above must be followed.
-1. Once a proposal is ``Final`` and if it has been implemented by a language, it can be updated to a status of ``Implemented`` with the list of languages listed (listing versions is not required).
+1. Once a proposal is ``Final`` and if it has been implemented by a language, it can be updated to a status of ``Implemented`` with the implementing languages listed.
+(Listing versions is not required.)